-The option -v can be used to obtain more feedback on what space is actually doing.
-To hierarchically extract the complete tree of switchbox4 just type the following:
+The "verbose" mode (option -v) can be used to obtain more feedback on what space is actually doing.
+To hierarchically extract the complete tree of switchbox4 just give the following commands: Select the cell you want to extract and enable the "verbose" mode toggle in the "Extract Options" form and click on "Extract" to start the extraction.
+You get the following output: